CodeReviewDAO/dxd_codereview/Reviews/60 - Financial crime prevention tool/3 - Analytics_Compliance Layer/README.md

 ### Testing the dashboard

 This review focuses on the dashboard part.
-The dashboard module uses the Apache Superset which is an open  data visualization and  exploration platform.
+The dashboard module uses the Apache Superset which is an open source data visualization and exploration platform.
-It is used here to have data analysis on transactions on the Casper blockchain.
+It is used here to have data analysis on transactions in the Casper blockchain.
 These analysis can be used for coin tracing for example (used in AML). the dashboard is currently limited to transactions analysis but can be extended to explore other datas  such as blocks, validators etc ...
 In this review,  we will carry out test scenarios on the following dashboard features :